Calv-Ch/Data_science_portfolio/README.md

 - ### Machine learning:
    __Scikit-learn, Pandas, Seaborn, Matplotlib__

-   - [Linear regression: Enhance website or mobile app?](https://github.com/Calv-Ch/Data_science_portfolio/blob/main/ML%20-%20Linear%20Regression%20on%20Ecommerce%20data.ipynb): Using linear regression model to decide which platform (mobile vs website) an ecommerce store should focus on to maximise revenue.
+   - [Linear Regression: Enhance website or mobile app?](https://github.com/Calv-Ch/Data_science_portfolio/blob/main/ML%20-%20Linear%20Regression%20on%20Ecommerce%20data.ipynb): Using linear regression model to decide which platform (mobile vs website) an ecommerce store should focus on to maximise revenue.

 - ### Data Analysis and visualization:
    __R__

-   -[Analysis of Chinese Dialect Distribution](https://rpubs.com/Calvin_C/897027): Cleaning and analysing Singapore's chinese dialect group and see whether has there been any changes in its make up between different age groups.
+   - [Analysis of Chinese Dialect Distribution](https://rpubs.com/Calvin_C/897027): Cleaning and analysing Singapore's chinese dialect group and see whether has there been any changes in its make up between different age groups.

 - ### Micro project: